Major roadwork is underway along Interstate 17 between Anthem Way and Sunset Point until 2025.

 The flex lane system is a proven technology to alleviate traffic congestion during peak travel times, or if an unplanned incident creates delays.
 The flex lanes will operate as an additional two-lane roadway that carries one direction of traffic at a time and can alternate between north- and southbound depending on the greatest need due to capacity.

 Construction began in 2022 and ADOT anticipates it will take approximately three years to complete.
 This timeline makes it possible for the project team to minimize impacts on the traveling public while work is underway.
 Because much of the travel and congestion on I-17 occurs on weekends, lane closures will primarily be limited to weeknights from 7 p.m. to 6 a.m.
 However, travelers should remain cautious in the construction zone, which will be active seven days a week.
 No weekend lane closures will be scheduled for construction, which allows you to use I-17 during peak travel days and times with limited construction impacts or restrictions.
 (A closure might occur on a weekend because of an emergency or unplanned incident.)

-For the next three years, everyone will need to plan ahead to find the best approach for navigating construction along the I-17 corridor.
+While work continues on the I-17 Improvement Project, everyone will need to plan ahead to find the best approach for navigating construction along the I-17 corridor.
 That means people who live in the area, who use the I-17 corridor for work or weekend trips, and local business owners and visitors will be impacted in various ways.

 Click the section below that best represents your travel needs.
 We’ll cover what to expect and provide tips.